 While avocado toast has become a trendy millennial staple in restaurants worldwide, in Hawaii, it’s just what we eat any day for breakfast.
 Enjoy peak avocado season here in winter in Oahu, stocking up at one of the many farmers’ markets, or early in the morning in Chinatown.
 Be aware that many of the avocados sold in supermarkets are imported and won’t be any better than what you get back home.

-Enjoy beautiful beaches and more when you enjoy winter activites in Oahu!
-You’ll need the perfect vacation rentals to go along with your trip.
+Enjoy beautiful beaches and more when you enjoy winter activities in Oahu!
+You’ll need the perfect Oahu winter rentals to go along with your trip.
 Arrived Now has a huge portfolio of places to stay in Oahu that will amaze you.